axibase/atsd/configuration/entity_views.md

 ![](./images/entity-view-split-empty.png)

-To split the table by entity tag _'location'_, specify the tag's name in the **Split Table by Column** field:
+To split the table by entity tag `location`, specify the tag name in the **Split Table by Column** field:

 ![](./images/entity_views_2.png)